ModellingWebLab/WLDocs/README.md

 **Point of action:** _Collaborate with PMR so that we can access its models._

-The WL2 uses GIT for version control of models, protocols, and data sets: See #version_control.
+The WL2 uses Git for version control of models and protocols: see [version_control](#version-control).

-**Question:** _Jon, how does this mesh with our git storage ideas?
-Would our **view** of a model (e.g. an identifier, annotations, and a link to an external cellml source) be a locally version-controlled entity?_
+Where the reference copy is stored externally, the Web Lab will store a clone of the repository.

 ### Annotation